 About the Supplemental Instruction Journal

 Supplemental Instruction began at the University of Missouri-Kansas City in 1973.
-Today, the International Center for Supplemental Instruction estimates that there are roughly 3,500 Supplemental Instruction programs at institutions around the United States of America.
-Around the globe, there are SI programs in more than 30 countries.
+Today, the International Center for Supplemental Instruction has trained representatives from more than 1,500 institutions around the United States of America.
+Around the globe, there are SI programs in more than 31 countries.